rphair/frankenwallet/docs/install/internal.md

 The image incidentally shows enough free space in the middle of the disk to install the Frankenwallet: but generally your computer's internal disk will have no space between its partitions.
 So we'll follow a procedure to take some space out of the drive from the partition which you can see has the most free space: which in this case is the Linux `HOME` partition.

 {: .highlight}
-> (please forgive the image quality for using photographs to illustrate choices from pop-up menus: which disable built-in screenshots)
+> (please forgive the image quality for using photographs to illustrate choices from pop-up menus: which disable the Linux Mint built-in screenshots)

 We right-click that partition and select `Resize/Move`: